 The third biggest ice reserve in the world is a festival of nature with colours, shapes and sounds that are a feast to the eye.
 It is easily accessible by boat, car or bus from the Southern Patagonian city of Calafate.
 Huge glaciers such as Perito Moreno, Upsala and Spegazzini squeezed between mountains all the way to beautiful lakes.
 Thunder can be heard, it’s the ice breaking, resulting in enormous icebergs floating on the water.
 Above all: a deep blue sky.

 Some 200km north of Calafate lays El Chaltén, Argentina’s trekking capital.
-Surrounded by mountains, the village is the perfect base for outstanding walks.
+Surrounded by mountains, the village is the perfect base for some of the best hikes in South America.
 While enjoying the beautiful scenery over Lake Viedma and Mount Fitz Roy, condors and eagles can be seen dancing to the wind, like they were performing just for you.
 On the hills, inside the forest you’ll find a couple of waterfalls and if you are lucky you might even meet a deer.

 Los Glaciares National Park is Argentina’s largest national park, with more than 30% of its area covered by ice.
 Apart from the famous glaciers it is a great place to spend time around lakes and for excellent treks about the woods.
 We are talking about an area of over 700,000 ha, so it’s very important to organize your visit to the park well.